Snazzie/PlexOnArm/README.md

 ## Features

 - **Native Desktop Experience**: Serves Plex Web Client in a native desktop application.
-- **No Skipping Bug**: Fixes skipping issue on windows arm devices.
+- **Fixes Plex Windows Arm's annoying bugs**: No more skipping and fluid UI!
 - **Optimized Performance**: Built with Tauri for minimal resource usage and fast startup times.
 - **Change Plex Url**: Change the Plex URL to any Plex server you want. i.e tailscale VPN or local network

 ## Installation

 ### Pre-built Binaries